korningf/git-pass/README.md

 The only extension we require is pass-file to encrypt entire files.

-We use this to encrypt SSH private keys and Certifcate private keys.
+We use this to encrypt SSH private keys and Certificate private keys.

 Now we could just secure keys with a passphrase - pass simplifies this

-by providing a single interface api to unify all our private secrets
+by providing a single API interface to unify all our private secrets

 in a single vault with a single passphrase.